MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 Restrictions to the `parallel` directive are as follows:

-- At most one `if` clause can appear on the directive.
+- At most, one `if` clause can appear on the directive.

 - It's unspecified whether any side effects inside the if expression or `num_threads` expression occur.